 - Only use the product in accordance with the approved motor data. - The Ex-approved product must never run dry during normal operation.
-Dry running during service and inspection is only permitted outside the classified area. - Before you start work on the product, make sure that the product and the control panel are isolated from the power supply and the control circuit, so they cannot be energized. - Do not open the product while it is energized or in an explosive gas atmosphere. - Make sure that thermal contacts are connected to a protection circuit according to the approval classification of the product, and that they are in use. - Intrinsically safe circuits are normally required for the automatic level-control system by the level regulator if mounted in zone 0. - The yield stress of fasteners must be in accordance with the approval drawing and the product specification. - Do not modify the equipment without approval from an authorized ITT representative. - Only use parts that are provided by an authorized ITT representative.
+Dry running during service and inspection is only permitted outside the classified area. - Before you start work on the product, make sure that the product and the control panel are isolated from the power supply and the control circuit, so they cannot be energized. - Do not open the product while it is energized or in an explosive gas atmosphere. - Make sure that thermal contacts are connected to a protection circuit according to the approval classification of the product, and that they are in use. - Intrinsically safe circuits are normally required for the automatic level-control system by the level regulator if mounted in zone 0. - Do not modify the equipment without approval from an authorized ITT representative. - Only use parts that are provided by an authorized ITT representative. - Do not operate the pump in processes that can cause shock waves or adiabatic compression (e.g. high pressure gases or oxidizing gases).